 We’d hate to see you go, but if you’ve decided to leave Airbnb, you have a couple of options.
 You can temporarily deactivate your account, which allows you to reactivate it later, or you can permanently delete it.

-To submit a request for either one, visit Manage your data from a web browser (not the Airbnb app).
+To submit a request for either one, visit Manage your data from a web browser or from the Airbnb app.

 What happens next

 - Your profile will be hidden